 OBSERVATIONS: The Agency and Facility do have policies that all allegations of sexual abuse and sexual harassment would be investigated.
-It is the policy and practice of the agency and facility to refer all allegations of sexual abuse and sexual harassment to an agency with the legal authority to conduct criminal investigations (e.g., law enforcement and Child Protective Services).
+It is the policy and procedure of the agency and facility to refer all allegations of sexual abuse and sexual harassment to an agency with the legal authority to conduct criminal investigations (e.g., law enforcement and Child Protective Services).
 If these agencies determine that the allegation does not involve potentially criminal behavior, then the J.R. investigation staff would be responsible for conducting an administrative investigation.
 The facility does document all referrals of sexual abuse and sexual harassment allegations to the appropriate agency.
-The agency's policies describe the responsibilities of both the agency and the investigating entity.
+The agency's policies describe the responsibilities of the agency and the investigating entity.
+However, it was determined that the facility received 24 allegations of sexual abuse or sexual harassment in the past 12 months.
+Of those, 20 were referred for an administrative investigated.